MoseleyBioinformaticsLab/ScanCentricPeakCharacterization/README.md

 doi: https://doi.org/10.1101/2022.04.14.488423

+## License

+This package is licensed with a [BSD-like license](LICENSE.md) with a 4th clause: No commercial use.

+Academics who want to use it at their institution, please try it.

+If you are at a business and want to use it, please contact the authors about licensing.

 ## Installation

 **Warning**: The authors of this package have not gone through and updated the dependencies for this package for a while.